fractional-ciso/NIST-Cybersecurity-Documents/README.md

 The document is an information security guideline.
 Its purpose is to provide sets of requirements for the OMB-04-04 Levels of Assurance in the areas of identity proofing, registration, tokens, management processes, authentication protocols and assertion mechanisms. <br/>
 <br/>
 **NIST Digital Identity Guidelines (SP 800-63-3)** <br/>
-This documents is a set of digital identity guidelines that serves as a widely recognized benchmark for any organization or business wishing to implement identity verification and authentication services.<br/>
+This document is a set of digital identity guidelines that serves as a widely recognized benchmark for any organization or business wishing to implement identity verification and authentication services.<br/>
 <br/>
 **NIST Digital Identity Guidelines - Enrollment and Identity Proofing (SP 800-63A)**<br/>
 This guideline deals with how an individual, known as applicant, can prove their identity to a CSP (Credential Service Provider) and become enrolled as a valid identity.<br/>